What We Do

 ◊ Deaf Children and Their Parents Program

-Lions Clubs in your community are part of a world-wide service organization that has worked for nearly 100 years to help those that are blind, deaf and in need.
+Lions Clubs in your community are part of a world-wide service organization that has worked since 1917 to help those who are blind, deaf/hard of hearing, and in need.
 As an extension of that international mission, the Lions Hearing Center of Michigan was founded in 1999 as a partnership between Lions Districts 11A1 and 11A2, the Department of Otolaryngology-Head and Neck Surgery at Wayne State University, and the Detroit Medical Center.
 The late Dr. Robert Mathog, former Chair of the Department of Otolaryngology and of the Board of Directors for the Lions Hearing Center, spearheaded the formation and development of the Lions Hearing Center.

 In November of 2000, the inauguration of the Hearing Center at the University Health Center in Detroit was held.
 In 2004, the Lions Clubs International Foundation approved the Lions Hearing Center as an official Lions organization.
 In September of 2004, the Lions Hearing Center acquired a tax-exempt and 501© 3 status from the Internal Revenue Service, which it still holds today.